-E. Reasonableness of program duplication:
+D. Reasonableness of program duplication:

 - 1. Specifically and by name of institution identify any similar programs in the State and/or same geographical area.
-Discuss similarities and differences between the proposed program and others. - 2.
-Provide justification for the proposed program.
+Discuss similarities and differences between the proposed program and others. - If the proposed program or something similar to it already exists in Maryland, examine the data on degree production of the similar program at http://data.mhec.state.md.us/mac_Trend.asp - 3.
+Use the degree production data examined in (E.2.) above as part of the justification for the proposed program.

-F. Relevance to Historically Black Institutions (HBIs)
+E. Relevance to implementation or maintenance of high-demand programs at Historically Black Institutions (HBIs)